periish/tofu/contrib/contrib.md

 Contributions
 =============

-This directory contains various user contributed scripts.
+This directory contains various user contributed scripts and configs.
-They are as follows:
-    `ws`  - workspace functionality
-    `eat` - intelligent window hiding/scratchpads
-    `9p`  - the scripts used in demos/rio.mp4